reactjs/react.dev/src/content/learn/state-a-components-memory.md

 1. **Your Component renders the first time.** Because you passed `0` to `useState` as the initial value for `index`, it will return `[0, setIndex]`.
 React remembers `0` is the latest state value.
 2. **You update the state.** When a user clicks the button, it calls `setIndex(index + 1)`. `index` is `0`, so it's `setIndex(1)`.
 This tells React to remember `index` is `1` now and triggers another render.
-3. **Your component's second render.** React still sees `useState(0)`, but because React *remembers* that you set `index` to `1`, it returns `[1, setIndex]` instead.
+3. **Your Component's second render.** React still sees `useState(0)`, but because React *remembers* that you set `index` to `1`, it returns `[1, setIndex]` instead.
 4. And so on!

 ## Giving a Component multiple state variables {/*giving-a-component-multiple-state-variables*/}

-You can have as many state variables of as many types as you like in one component.
+You can have as many state variables of as many types as you like in one Component.
 This Component has two state variables, a number `index` and a boolean `showMore` that's toggled when you click "Show details":

 <Sandpack>